afeld/tech-foundations/README.md

    1. Go to [the Billing Accounts page](https://console.cloud.google.com/billing?organizationId=819335046878)
    1. Click `Billing Account for Education`
    1. In the sidebar, click `Credits`
-   1. You should see an `Operations Management in IT` credit for $100
+   1. You should see an `Operations Management in IT` credit for $50
 1. Switch to your Project
    1. In the top navigation bar, on the left side, click the drop-down
    1. You should see a `Select a resource` modal pop up
    1. Click the `ALL` tab
    1. Click `Ops Mgmt in IT - <your UNI>`
 1. [Change the Billing Account](https://cloud.google.com/billing/docs/how-to/modify-project#how-to-change-ba) to `Billing Account for Education`

+### Use of Google Cloud outside this class

+If you're using Google Cloud for something outside of this class, we suggest [creating a separate Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to keep things isolated.
+You are welcome to associate it with the `Billing Account for Education` to use those credits.

+We won't use the full $50 credit for this class, so you're welcome to take advantage of the remainder for other things.
+If you use it up, you'll start spending against your [Free Trial](https://cloud.google.com/free).
+Beyond that, you'll have to [pay](https://cloud.google.com/billing/docs/how-to/payment-methods).